xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/alternet.png" style="width:90%;">
 </p>

 Based on these design rules, we introduce AlterNet by replacing Conv blocks at the end of a stage with MSA blocks. ***Surprisingly, AlterNet outperforms CNNs not only in large data regimes but also in small data regimes.*** This contrasts with canonical ViTs, models that perform poorly on small amounts of data.
-For more details, see below (["How to Apply MSA to Your Own Model"](#how-to-apply-msa-to-your-own-model)).
+For more details, see below (["How to Apply MSA to Your Own Model"](#how-to-apply-msa-to-your-own-model) section).

-This repository is based on [the official implementation of "Blurs Make Results Clearer: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness"](https://github.com/xxxnell/spatial-smoothing).
+This repository is based on [the official implementation of "Blurs Behaves Like Ensembles: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness"](https://github.com/xxxnell/spatial-smoothing).
 In this paper, we show that a simple (non-trainable) 2 ✕ 2 box blur filter improves accuracy, uncertainty, and robustness simultaneously by ensembling spatially nearby feature maps of CNNs.
 MSA is not simply generalized Conv, but rather a generalized (trainable) blur filter that complements Conv.
 Please check it out!